 You: Well, I can’t put it more clearly because I don’t get it either.
 Yes, I can make something of myself, but why I have to prove to someone that I can seems absurd.

 Caterpillar Résumé: Keep your temper!
 And for a little advice: on the one side consider the necessity of a résumé and how it can lift you up and on the other side, remember to keep it in perspective by shrinking it down.
+Well, there you have it.
+Although Caterpillar Résumé can’t smoke the hookah because he may catch on fire, he can still get to the crux of the matter: at the same time that you want to be recognized, you’re unsure of what you want to do and less sure about who you are.

 EDUCATION: However, the need to make a name for yourself – the desire for individual recognition – is a relatively new development in man’s historical philosophies.
 Stephen Schloesser, S.J., a history professor at Boston College, emphasizes that throughout history “there was not this sense that we now have: that we start from scratch, a clean slate.”
 In the past, and still in traditional societies, a person’s role, and therefore identity, was easily determined.
 Blood, or less anatomically put, lineage, served as your instant résumé.
 Just add birth.
 For instance, in the Middle Ages, a daughter of a butcher would marry a son of a butcher in the same guild, who would, as expected, become a butcher.
 Identity-grappling free, your parents handed you your credentials, oftentimes nicely exhibited by a last name, like Smith, or Miller.